department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/recover-from-errors.md

 status: use-deployed
 anchors:
   - anchor: Usage
-  - anchor: Types of errors
+  - anchor: Examples
-  - anchor: Error alert content
+  - anchor: How to design and build
-  - anchor: Other content
+  - anchor: Accessibility considerations
-  - anchor: Additional guidance
+  - anchor: Content considerations
 ---

 *Note: The guidelines below don't apply to inline error messages in form fields (for example, "Please enter a valid Social Security number.").
 Inline form field error messages will be handled in a separate error guide.*